pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Hazards
   * Affected moves: Stelth Rock, Toxic Spikes, Spikes, Sticky Web, Stone Axe, Ceaseless Edge
+  * If player can remove Hazards, no score increase (In Doubles the ai checks both players mons)
   * If AI faints player in less hits and player has a way to remove hazards, no score increase
   * If AI outdamages and player has a way to remove hazards, no score increase
   * 70/30 in favor of no hazards if player has a way to remove rocks